-Vitamin D: Some of the vitamin D you need comes from the food you eat, but most of it's made by your body after exposure to sun.
+Vitamin D: Some of the vitamin D you need comes from the food you eat, but most of it's made by your body after exposure to sunlight.
 Vitamin D is important for calcium absorption and the two nutrients are often combined into one supplement.
 An average adult needs about 400 International Units of vitamin D. Supplements may help, but you'll probably need to do more than take supplements to prevent bone fractures.

 Fish Oil: Omega-3 fatty acids will help prevent cardiovascular disease.
 Fatty fish is the best dietary source of omega-3 fatty acids, though plants such as flax contain omega-3 fatty acids.
 Studies suggest that 0.5 to 1.8 grams of fish oil per day is an effective amount.

-Folic Acid: Folate is a natural B vitamin and folic acid is the synthetic form.
+Folic Acid: Folate is a natural B vitamin, and folic acid is the synthetic form.
 Folate is found in green leafy vegetables, citrus fruit and legumes.
 Folic acid supplements are recommended for any woman who may become pregnant and may also help reduce homocysteine levels, which might help reduce the risk of heart disease.
 The recommended amount for adults is 400 micrograms per day.

 Chondroitin and Glucosamine: Researchers from the Glucosamine/Chondroitin Arthritis Intervention Trial found that participants with moderate-to-severe osteoarthritis pain found statistically significant amounts of pain relief with 1,500 milligrams glucosamine combined with 1,200 milligrams chondroitin sulfate supplements.